Filoppi/PumboAutoHDR/README.md

 # How does this work
 Differently from most other AutoHDR implementations (e.g. Windows 11 one, SpecialK, ...) this shader aims to be more of an additive enhancment that doesn't drastically change the image, but just makes it shine.
-Additionally, you can also specify the gamma of the source SDR image (Windows AutoHDR assumes SDR signals follow the sRGB gamma, but that's barely ever true for games).
+Additionally, you can also specify the gamma of the source SDR image (Windows AutoHDR assumes SDR signals follow the sRGB gamma, but that's barely ever true for games, as most of them were designed and calibrated on gamma 2.2 displays).

 There are multiple AutoHDR implementations offered through a drop down list, but most of them are color hue conserving, thus only impact the brightness of the colors, preserving the original look much more compared to the common alternative.
 With the default settings, highlights are boosted but shadows and midtones are left almost completely untouched.